sebslon/nodejs_event_sourcing_learning/src/09_projections_single_stream_idempotency/README.md

 2. View with short information about pending shopping carts.
 It's intended to be used as list view for administration:
    - total amount of products in the basket,
    - total number of products
-   - confirmed and canceled shopping carts should not be visible.
+   - confirmed and cancelled shopping carts should not be visible.

 Add event handlers registrations in [projections.exercise.test.ts](./projections.exercise.test.ts) calling [eventStore.subscribe](./tools/eventStore.ts) method.